PRIMES: Program for Research in Mathematics, Engineering and Science for High School Students

-PRIMES includes three sections:
+PRIMES includes four sections:

 MIT PRIMES is a free year-long after-school program that offers research projects and guided reading to high school students living within driving distance from Boston.
 Program participants work with MIT researchers on exciting unsolved problems in mathematics, computer science, and computational biology.

-PRIMES Circle is a free spring-term math enrichment section for high school students from underrepresented groups living within commuting distance from Boston.
+Menezes Challenge PRIMES Circle is a free spring-term math enrichment section for high school students from underrepresented groups living within commuting distance from Boston.

 PRIMES runs two collaborative initiatives: